-Visitors who may deem it necessary to use a Public Telephone will find them in the front lobby area.
+Visitors who may deem it necessary to use a Public Telephone, will find them at the main institution across the street from the Camp.

 New inmates are asked to submit a visiting list which will be given to their Counselor for approval.
 Members of the immediate family, who have been identified in the Pre-Sentence Report, will ordinarily be placed on the visiting list.
 Immediate family members consist of parent, siblings, spouse/significant others, and children.
 Other relatives and friends may be approved after an NCIC background check has been completed.